Scroll to navigation

 Unlike the LegacyForwardIterator requirements, the forward_iterator concept does not

-require dereference to return an lvalue.
+require dereference to return a reference.

 See also